QuentinRa/blog.quentinra.dev/proj/uml/seq/index.md

 You will write a diagram having a lot of actors with a lifeline, and at the end of it the actor may die.
 An actor is an object of your program but it may be a person (an user) if needed.
+For instance, you can add an actor "Mickael" calling the
+"main" method to start the program.

 ![SSD](images/utGeBaaiAYdDpU7YL7BAJrAmKWX8BIhEprDIq8rMBafDYRLJK7BCoKnEHPAnKiX8pSd91-f0bm7gCG02DxTONQ0-LFEi5FApkJWTKlDIWBO10000.png)

 You read this diagram as

-* an object of the class Person inside a variable **Bob**
+* an object of the class Person is stored inside a variable **Bob**
-* an object of the class Person inside a variable **Alice**
+* an object of the class Person is stored inside a variable **Alice**
-* bob is calling "hello" on Alice
+* bob is calling the method "hello" on Alice
-* Alice is returning "ok" for the call "hello"
+* the method is returning "ok"

-Usually be draw a little rectangle to show the duration of the method call, and we add a number to explicitly clear any doubt about the order of the program execution
+Usually, we are drawing a little rectangle to show the duration of the method call, and we add a number representing the order of the program execution

 ![Call](images/seq2.png)